-Have a go-to study point: whether it is a library, dining hall, or your favorite dense tree on the campus with a bench, having a dedicated spot for studying will help you get in the zone and achieve flow while you study.
+Have a go-to study point: whether it is a library, dining hall, or your favourite dense tree on the campus with a bench, having a dedicated spot for studying will help you get in the zone and achieve flow while you study.
 But be very cautious of what you choose to do at those spots.
 If a spot is meant for studying, then avoid distractions at all costs.

 The continuous bustle at the campus can keep your brain occupied for too long.
 Moreover, the constant stress can take a toll on mental health.